CoKe: Localized Contrastive Learning for Robust Keypoint Detection: Related Work

 \section{Related Work}

-\textbf{Keypoint Detection.} Keypoint detection, as a widely studied problem in computer vision, is usually discussed and studied in two categories -- human joints detection \cite{cao2017realtime,newell2016stacked,tompson2015efficient,toshev2014deeppose} and rigid objects' keypoint detection \cite{wu2016single, tulsiani2015viewpoints,pavlakos20176,zhou2018starmap}.
-Early approaches relied on local descriptors \cite{gourier2004facial} that are distinctive and invariant \cite{lowe2004distinctive}.
+\textbf{Keypoint Detection.} Keypoint detection, is a widely studied problem in computer vision.
+Popular applications are, e.g., the detection of human joints \cite{cao2017realtime,newell2016stacked,tompson2015efficient,toshev2014deeppose} or distinct locations on rigid objects \cite{wu2016single, tulsiani2015viewpoints,pavlakos20176,zhou2018starmap}.
+Early approaches relied on local descriptors \cite{gourier2004facial, schmidt2016self, yi2016lift, choy2016universal, florence2018dense} that are distinctive and invariant \cite{lowe2004distinctive}.
 While approaches using local descriptors have proven to be robust to occlusion and background clutter, they were outperformed by deep learning approaches that were trained end-to-end \cite{newell2016stacked}.
 Toshev et al. \cite{toshev2014deeppose} first trained a deep neural network for 2D human pose regression and Li et al. \cite{li20143d} extended this approach to 3D.
-Starting from the work of Tompson et al. \cite{tompson2015efficient}, the heatmap representation became very popular for 2D keypoint estimation, achieving very good performances in both 2D human pose estimation \cite{newell2016stacked}.
-However for rigid objects' keypoint detection, These works showed that predicting keypoints jointly with deep networks led to an improved performance, as the implicitly encoded structural information between keypoints provides important cues to resolve locally ambiguous keypoint detections.
+Starting from the work of Tompson et al. \cite{tompson2015efficient}, regression-based approaches to keypoint detection became very popular.
+They perform keypoint detection by regressing a heatmap representation.
+These approaches achieve a particularly good performance at detecting the joints of both articulated and rigid objects \cite{newell2016stacked}, because they can implicitly leverage the structural information between keypoint to resolve locally ambiguous keypoint detections.
 Tulsiani et al. \cite{tulsiani2015viewpoints}, proposed to integrate the structural information between keypoints explicitly by integrating 2D and 3D models, which inspired a number of follow-up works, in particular for rigid objects \cite{zhou2018starmap,tulsiani2015viewpoints,pavlakos20176}.